Carmel OWI Attorney

 Defenses to OWI Charges

-Getting pulled over causes overwhelming anxiety for many drivers, and it doesn’t help when police officers aren’t friendly when they suspect someone of OWI.
+Getting pulled over causes overwhelming anxiety for many drivers.
+It doesn’t help when police officers aren’t friendly when they suspect someone of OWI.
 Surprisingly, the breath test equipment they use to measure your BAC is often defective and inaccurate, leading to false test results.

 - Illegal stop; lack of probable cause